kairos-io/kairos/docs/src/pages/architecture/immutable.md

 ### Kernel and Initrd

-The Kernel and Initrd are loaded from the system images and expected to be present.
-A typical setup have kernels and initrd in a special boot partition.
-In Kairos instead the Kernel and Initrd are being loaded from the images, which are chainloaded from the bootloader (GRUB).
+The Kernel and Initrd are loaded from the system images and expected to be present in the container that are pulled down and used for upgrades.
+Differently from standard approaches, Kairos focuses on having static Initrds which are generated while contructing images consumed for upgrades - in opposite to generate Initramfs locally on the node.
+Indeed, a typical setup have kernels and initrd in a special boot partition dedicated for boot files - in Kairos instead the Kernel and Initrd are being loaded from the images, which are chainloaded from the bootloader (GRUB).
 This is a design choice to keep the entire OS stack confined as a single layer which gets pulled and swapped atomically during upgrades.